adritek/practice02/README.md

 practice02
 ==========

-remembering how to do all this stuff again i like :coffee, :pizza, and :dancing
+remembering how to do all this stuff again
+i like :coffee:, :pizza:, and :dancing: